bbauska/SEO-Steps/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Title Metadata</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<b>Title metadata</b> is responsible for the page titles displayed at the top of a browser window and as the headline within search engine results.
-It is the most important metadata on your page.
+<p><b>Title metadata</b> is responsible for the page titles displayed at the top of a browser
+window and as the headline within search engine results.
+It is the most important metadata on your page.</p>

-For those with a CMS website, the web team has developed an automated system for creating the meta title for each webpage based on your page title.
-This adds to the importance of using well-thought-out page titles rich with <b>keyword phrases</b>.
+<p>For those with a CMS website, the web team has developed an automated system for
+creating the meta title for each webpage based on your page title.
+This adds to the importance of using well-thought-out page titles rich with <b>keyword phrases</b>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Description Metadata</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<b>Description metadata</b> is the textual description that a browser may use in
+<p><b>Description metadata</b> is the textual description that a browser may use in
 your page search return.
 Think of it as your site's window display—a concise and appealing description of what is contained within, with the goal of encouraging people to enter.
 A good meta description will typically contain two full sentences.
-Search engines may not always use your meta description, but it is important to give them the option.
+Search engines may not always use your meta description, but it is important to give them the option.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Keyword Metadata</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<b>Keyword metadata</b> is rarely if ever used to tabulate search engine rankings.
+<p><b>Keyword metadata</b> is rarely if ever used to tabulate search engine rankings.
 However, you should already know your keyword phrases, so it doesn't hurt to add them into your keyword metadata.
 You'll want to include a variety of phrases.
 As a general rule, try to keep it to about 3-7 phrases with each phrase consisting of 1-4 words.
-A great example would be "computer science degree."
+A great example would be "computer science degree."</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Use alt tags</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Always describe your image and video media using alt tags, or alternative text descriptions.
-They allow search engines to locate your page, which is crucial— especially for those who use text-only browsers or screen readers.
+<p>Always describe your image and video media using alt tags, or alternative text
+descriptions.
+They allow search engines to locate your page, which is crucial— especially for those who use text-only browsers or screen readers.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Use Schema.org Markup</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-While Google and other search engines are advanced at understanding content, we have found that implementing <a href="https://schema.org/" target="_blank" rel="noopener noreferrer">
+<p>While Google and other search engines are advanced at understanding content, we have
+found that implementing <a href="https://schema.org/" target="_blank" rel="noopener
-Schema.org markup</a> on our webpages—especially published and modified dates—has helped our content
+noreferrer">Schema.org markup</a> on our webpages—especially published and modified
-crawl and recrawl rates and has influenced how our content shows up in SERPs.
+dates—has helped our content crawl and recrawl rates and has influenced how our content shows up in SERPs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="S04">4.
 Have a Link-Worthy Site</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A webpage that is content-rich, authoritative, unbiased, and helps visitors learn more about what they are interested in is most likely to attract links from other websites, which improves your search engine optimization.
+<p>A webpage that is content-rich, authoritative, unbiased, and helps visitors
+learn more about what they are interested in is most likely to attract links from other websites, which improves your search engine optimization.</p>

 <p>Improve your authority and credibility by adding relevant links within the text.
 Instead
 of having "click here" links, try writing out the name of the destination.
 "Click here"